-An election made or considered to be made under IRC §§338, 338(h)(10) and 336(e) is also followed for Utah purposes.
+You must complete your Utah return in a manner consistent with the election you make under IRC §§338, 338(h)(10) and 336(e).

 IRC Section 338

 If a federal election is made under IRC §338, the target corporation must file a separate entity one-day tax return for Utah purposes, as required for federal purposes.
 The target corporation must include the gain or loss on the deemed sale of assets in its adjusted income.
 See UC §59-7-114 for further details.